stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 ## Overview

-We are on the last lap for the goal of this phase of development - rendering a simple triangle.
+We are on the last lap for the goal of this phase of development to render a simple triangle.

-The final components we need to complete the demo are the command sequence for drawing the triangle and a simple render loop that acquires and presents a frame.
+The final components required to complete the demo are the command sequence for drawing the triangle and presentation of a rendered frame.

 ---